Completing all steps in the registration process and providing required information will assist us in enrolling your child in a timely manner.

 - Foster parent - Official foster parent letter.

-- Hearing, Dental and Vision Screening Certificate as required by Georgia Law 20-2-770 (Georgia Form 3300) for all kindergarten and new first grade students, all students new to Georgia and any child enrolling from a private school dated within 12 months prior to the day of enrollment.
+- Hearing, Dental, Vision and Nutrition Screening Certificate as required by Georgia Law 20-2-770 (Georgia Form 3300) for all kindergarten and new first grade students, all students new to Georgia and any child enrolling from a private school dated within 12 months prior to the day of enrollment.
 However, if a student is enrolling from another Georgia public school, a completed 3300 Form will be accepted by any District school.

 - Certificate of Immunization as required by Georgia Law 20-2-771:

 Child’s Social Security # - (not mandatory)

 School Health Record – (not mandatory)